F. A. Q. on Teacher Training Courses & Providers

 5. The Facilities

 The facilities of an RTO are also scrutinised.
-The big advantage of having our dedicated training facilities is that everything is designed for yoga, both in town and at retreat, where everything is systematised.
-We make the food, provide the linen, yoga mats, and so on. it's easy to focus when you're well taken care of.
-Everything is so conducive to the study of yoga and ayurveda.
+The big advantage of having our dedicated training facilities is that everything is designed for yoga, both in town and at retreat.
+Everything is conducive to the study and practice of yoga and ayurveda.

 All our assessors have these qualifications.